Yudhvir Malik

+His tenure has been marked by public scrutiny over the pace of project delivery, rising statutory and creditor dues, governance-related resignations of independent directors, and criticism from certain stakeholders regarding improper contract awards, asset disposals, and overall operational strategy.

 Education

 Malik is a graduate (BA) and postgraduate (MA) in English literature.
 He also has a graduate degree in Journalism and Mass Communication.
 In addition, Malik is a postgraduate (MSc) in Development Management.

 Career

 Yudhvir Singh Malik has served in various key positions for both the Union Government and the Government of Haryana, like as Additional Chief Secretary (Mines and Geology), Additional Chief Secretary (Industries and Commerce), Additional Chief Secretary (Revenue and Disaster Management), Additional Chief Secretary (Environment and Forests), Project Director of Haryana State AIDS Control Society, Managing Director of Haryana State Industrial and Infrastructure Development Corporation (HSIIDC), and as the Deputy Commissioner and District Magistrate of Hisar district in the Haryana Government, and as the Union Road Transport and Highways Secretary, Chairman of National Highways Authority of India (NHAI), Special Secretary in NITI Aayog, Chief Executive Officer (CEO) of Food Safety and Standards Authority of India (FSSAI) and as a Joint Secretary in the Ministry of Corporate Affairs in the Union Government.